RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ## ARAX_expander
 ### expand()
 This command will expand (aka, answer/fill) your query graph in an edge-by-edge fashion, intelligently selecting which KPs to use for each edge.
-Candidate KPs are: infores:automat-hetio, infores:molepro, infores:automat-mychem-info, infores:cohd, infores:automat-ctd, infores:automat-intact, infores:spoke, infores:automat-cord19, infores:genetics-data-provider, infores:automat-panther, infores:automat-covidkop, infores:arax-drug-treats-disease, infores:arax-normalized-google-distance, infores:automat-ontology-hierarchy, infores:automat-human-goa, infores:automat-gwas-catalog, infores:automat-drug-central, infores:automat-uberongraph, infores:automat-chem-norm, infores:automat-viral-proteome, infores:automat-text-mining-provider, infores:automat-foodb, infores:automat-pharos, infores:service-provider-trapi, infores:automat-gtex, infores:automat-robokop, infores:automat-biolink, infores:automat-gtopdb, infores:automat-covid-phenotypes, infores:rtx-kg2, infores:automat-hgnc, infores:sri-reference-kg, infores:automat-hmdb, infores:automat-mole-pro-fda, infores:automat-icees-kg.
-(Note that this list of KPs may change unexpectedly based on the SmartAPI registry.)
-It selects KPs based on the meta information provided by their TRAPI APIs (when available) as well as a few heuristics aimed to ensure quick but useful answers.
+It selects KPs from the SmartAPI Registry based on the meta information provided by their TRAPI APIs (when available), whether they have an endpoint running a matching TRAPI version, and whether they have an endpoint with matching maturity.
 For each QEdge, it queries the selected KPs in parallel; it will timeout for a particular KP if it decides it's taking too long to respond.
 You may also optionally specify a particular KP to use via the 'kp' parameter (described below).

+Current candidate KPs include (for TRAPI 1.3, maturity 'development'): infores:arax-drug-treats-disease, infores:arax-normalized-google-distance, infores:automat-biolink, infores:automat-chem-norm, infores:automat-cord19, infores:automat-covid-phenotypes, infores:automat-covidkop, infores:automat-ctd, infores:automat-drug-central, infores:automat-foodb, infores:automat-gtex, infores:automat-gtopdb, infores:automat-gwas-catalog, infores:automat-hetio, infores:automat-hgnc, infores:automat-hmdb, infores:automat-human-goa, infores:automat-icees-kg, infores:automat-intact, infores:automat-mole-pro-fda, infores:automat-mychem-info, infores:automat-ontology-hierarchy, infores:automat-panther, infores:automat-pharos, infores:automat-robokop, infores:automat-text-mining-provider, infores:automat-uberongraph, infores:automat-viral-proteome, infores:cohd, infores:genetics-data-provider, infores:molepro, infores:rtx-kg2, infores:service-provider-trapi, infores:spoke, infores:sri-reference-kg.
+(Note that this list of KPs may change unexpectedly based on the SmartAPI registry.)

 **Notes specific to usage of ARAX's internal KPs:**
  1. NGD: The 'infores:arax-normalized-google-distance' KP uses ARAX's in-house normalized google distance (NGD) database to expand a query graph; it returns edges between nodes with an NGD value below a certain threshold.
 This threshold is currently hardcoded as 0.5, though this will be made configurable/smarter in the future.
 2. DTD: The 'infores:arax-drug-treats-disease' KP uses ARAX's in-house drug-treats-disease (DTD) database (built from GraphSage model) to expand a query graph; it returns edges between nodes with a DTD probability above a certain threshold.
 The default threshold is currently set to 0.8.
 If you set this threshold below 0.8, you should also set DTD_slow_mode=True otherwise a warninig will occur.
 This is because the current DTD database only stores the pre-calcualted DTD probability above or equal to 0.8.
 Therefore, if an user set threshold below 0.8, it will automatically switch to call DTD model to do a real-time calculation and this will be quite time-consuming.
 In addition, if you call DTD database, your query node type would be checked.
 In other words, the query node has to have a sysnonym which is drug or disease.
 If you don't want to check node type, set DTD_slow_mode=true to call DTD model to do a real-time calculation.